heshamebaid/pizza_violation_system/README.md

 - Detects hands, scoopers, pizzas, and persons using YOLO
 - Tracks objects with DeepSORT
 - Supports multiple user-defined ROIs (e.g., protein containers)
-- Flags violations only if a hand intersects an ROI and then later touches the pizza without holding a scooper.
+- Flags violations only if a hand enters an ROI and then later touches the pizza without holding a scooper.
 If the hand is holding a scooper when touching the pizza, no violation is flagged.
-Each hand is tracked independently across frames, and the ROI state is reset after the hand touches the pizza.
+After a correct scooper use (touches pizza with scooper), the hand must leave the ROI before a new violation can be triggered.
+While in the ROI after correct use, no violation is possible until the hand leaves and re-enters the ROI.
+Each hand is tracked independently across frames.
 - Lowered hand detection threshold for higher recall, improving detection of small or partially occluded hands.
 - Tuned DeepSORT tracking parameters (higher max_age, min_hits) for more robust hand tracking, especially with multiple workers.
 - Temporal smoothing: hand tracks are kept alive for a few frames even if missed, handling short occlusions and improving multi-worker tracking.